 When NBU declares an Energy Action Day, we are asking customers to voluntarily take steps to help conserve energy.
 There are practical ways that you can conserve energy between 3:00 – 7:00 pm. and help reduce electricity demand.
 One important reason to conserve electricity on Energy Action Days is because NBU is monitoring conditions to target days when a Peak Demand Day will be forecasted.
 The measurement is calculated based upon system demands coinciding with the Electric Reliability Council of Texas (ERCOT) system peak demand during the months of June, July, August, and September.
 Once confirmed, the Peak Demand days that were metered during the summer months are averaged and used as the peak kilowatt rate for the entire next calendar year, beginning with the January bill.

 Reducing electric load during the peak demand measurement will save money for the next year when the new demand readings go into effect.
-Taking the recommended conservation steps to reduce energy usage during Energy Action Days will benefit customers as ERCOT measures power consumption during peak demand
+Taking the recommended conservation steps to reduce energy usage during Energy Action Days will benefit customers as ERCOT measures power consumption during peak demand events.

 When extreme temperatures cause strain on the electric grid – you can take action!